i2mint/isee/README.md

 WARNING  Skipping PKGNAME-0.1.4.tar.gz because it appears to already exist
 ```

-This often means that your git tags are misaligned with the `setup.cfg` version.
+This often means that your git tags are misaligned with the `pyproject.toml`
+(or in older versions, `setup.cfg`) version.

 You can see your git tags here: `https://github.com/ORG/REPO/tags`.

 To repair, do this: